 Wilbraham woman's recovery from stroke an incredible success story

-Earlier this year on February 29, Paul Provost woke up around 6:30 am, then attempted to wake his wife, Erline, who had an appointment with an orthopedic surgeon about an ankle that was bothering her.
-But, she never made that appointment.
+Paul Provost woke up around 6:30 am one morning and tried to wake his wife, Erline, who had an appointment with an orthopedic surgeon about an ankle that was bothering her.
+But she never made that appointment.

 “When I tried to wake my wife to take her shower and get ready for her doctor’s appointment, she was totally unresponsive.
 Her eyes were open, but she couldn’t move or talk.
 So, I called 9-1-1 and told them I thought my wife had a stroke,” said Provost.

 “I was quite frightened for her, because I knew there was about a three-hour window in which doctors could administer clot-dissolving drugs to her, yet I had no idea when the stoke occurred.
 When we arrived at Baystate Medical Center’s Emergency Room, there was a team waiting for us and by 7:30 am Erline was having a cat scan.

 Time is crucial

 “Time is crucial and the longer you wait, the more damage occurs to your brain cells,” said Dr. Edward Feldmann, vice president and medical director, Neurosciences and Rehabilitation, Baystate Health.

 Two million brain cells die every minute during a stroke, increasing your risk of permanent brain damage, disability or death.
 That’s why it is extremely important to be able to recognize stroke symptoms, because the drug t-PA, or tissue plasminogen activator, may help reduce the impact of the stroke if it is administered within three hours of the initial stroke.
 Earlier is better, however, and the best results are within the first 90 minutes from stroke onset, noted Dr. Feldmann.